 The single time that I haven’t been able to donate blood was because my blood pressure was actually too low.

-Now, based on studies, vegans do have significantly lower blood pressure than in non-vegans.
+Based on studies, vegans do have significantly lower blood pressure than in non-vegans.

 In most cases, if there are no symptoms, it’s not a problem.

 However, it’s still a good idea to see a doctor to be on the safe side.
 It could be related to anemia (caused by B12 or iron deficiency), which needs to be corrected.

 Table of Contents

 Two common, and temporary causes of low blood pressure are:

 If you find that you experience symptoms of low blood pressure after a particular intense workout, that’s probably at least part of the explanation why.

 After working out, your blood pressure is depressed for at least a few hours.

 Low blood pressure can lead to serious symptoms like:

 Fainting in the wrong place could be very dangerous, which is why you shouldn’t take low blood pressure lightly.